Grocel/GMod_Modules/gm_bass3/README.md

 #### IBASS3Channel object
 This is the channel object.
 With this object you can change and receive information of a sound.
-All Functions are designed to match their counter parts of [IGModAudioChannel](http://wiki.garrysmod.com/page/Category:IGModAudioChannel) in their behavior.
+All methods are designed to match their counter parts of [IGModAudioChannel](http://wiki.garrysmod.com/page/Category:IGModAudioChannel) in their behavior.
 The channel can be recycled improve performance.
 Multiple references can lead to one channel object.

 However when the last reference of a channel object gets out of scope the channel will be stopped and removed.
-So be careful.
+So be careful about that.
 Since all channels are muted on the server, all 3D sound, volume and balance related functions are clientside only.

 | Name                              | Additional arguments                     | Returned values          | Description |